thindil/steamsky/bin/doc/MODDING.md

   shipyards.
 - Type: Type of module.
-Available options are: Engine, Cabin, Cockpit, Turret, Gun, Cargo, Hull, Armor, Battering\_ram, Alchemy\_Lab, Furnace, Water\_Collector, Workshop, Greenhouse, Medical\_room
+Available options are: Engine, Cabin, Cockpit, Turret, Gun, Cargo, Hull, Armor, Battering\_ram, Alchemy\_Lab, Furnace, Water\_Collector, Workshop, Greenhouse, Medical\_room, Harpoon\_Gun
 - Weight: Weight of module in kilograms.
 - Value: Depends on type of module.
 For 'Engine' it is fuel usage for travel by one map field.
 For 'Cabin' it is value of reduced tiredness of owner who rest there.
-For 'Gun' it is index of item type used as ammunition (item types are in *game.dat* file).
+For 'Gun' or 'Harpoon\_Gun' it is index of item type used as ammunition (item types are in *game.dat* file).
 For any other type of modules should be 0 (zero).
 - MaxValue: Depends on type of module.
 For 'Hull' it is max free module space.
   For 'Engine' it is engine power.
 For 'Cabin' should be that same like Value value.
 For 'Cargo' it is maximum capacity in kilograms for cargo for that module.
-For 'Gun' or 'Battering\_ram' it is amount of damage done by selected weapon.
+For 'Gun', 'Battering\_ram' it is amount of damage done by selected weapon.
+For 'Harpoon\_Gun' it is amount of combat rounds by how long harpoon is stuck in enemy ship.
 For any other type of modules should be 0 (zero).
 - Durability: Base durability of module.
 How many damage module can take before will be destroyed.
 - Material: Type of item which will be used to repair or upgrade module.